 One NRA (BE) argued that the requirement "Receiving CP providers (i.e. RP) bespoke equipment" under "Issues relating to the portability of end users equipment" is also relevant for switching digital TV provider, e.g. replacing set-top-box or CI+ card.

 4.5.3.
 M2M

-Only 7 NRAs identified switching obstacles in case of M2M, the most important being the availability of offer/technology mentioned in CZ, HU, PL and SI.
+Only 7 NRAs116 identified switching obstacles in the case of M2M, and the most significant obstable related to the availability of offer/technology as referenced by CZ, HU, PL and SI.